 - The rights to the song have expired.
 The exact time period within which a copyright expires varies from country to country.
 In the US, for example, musical compositions published before January 1, 1926, are said to be in the public domain.

-We hope our curated list of the best places to find and download free music helps you take your videos to the next level.
-For more tips and best practices, check out our guide on making a scroll-stopping video, which covers everything from choosing a topic, to planning a shoot and editing your footage.
+We hope our curated list of the best places to find and download free music for video editing helps you take your videos to the next level.
+For more tips and best practices, check out our guide on making a scroll-stopping video, which covers everything from choosing a topic to planning a shoot and editing your footage.